head to shanghai in the totally sci-fi new video from 88rising’s joji

 We’re all really good friends so we plan to work together a lot in the future.
 They’re also doing artwork for me too, so they’re kind of amplifying the gritty direction that I’m going in.
 They’ve said that my sound reflects their visual style, so it goes well together.
 Originally, they were supposed to make a video for what we speculated was the biggest song on the EP, but they ended up choosing a song that was a lot calmer than that, because they wanted to juxtapose what is such a really calm, pretty song with this really intense video.

 You know what else is intense?
 Fame.
-How often do you get recognized in the street?
+How often do you get recognised in the street?

 Probably every time I leave the house.
 If I do go out, it’ll be at night or early in the morning when there’s less people out.
 I can be intense, but I am very grateful for it.
 There’s a lot of yelling.
 People get very excited and I’m just glad to excite them I guess.